-U.S. History: Musical Instrument History (organology), Ethnomusicology, Public History
+U.S. History: Musical Instrument History (organology), Women and Labor History, Cultural History

-Jayme Kurland is a Ph.D. student in History at George Mason University.
-Her research interests include U.S. History with concentrations in digital public history and American music.
-Her dissertation project will explore the essential roles women have played in the histories of musical instrument manufacturing.
+Jayme Kurland is a third year Ph.D. student in History at George Mason University.
+Her research interests include U.S. with concentrations in cultural history and digital public history.
+Her current research investigates the roles women have played in the early history of the Fender Musical Instruments in California.
 Prior to embarking on her Ph.D., Jayme was an adjunct professor of ethnomusicology at GMU.

 Jayme has spent the last decade working as a music historian in museums and libraries.
 From 2018-2019, she was the inaugural Robbin Collection Music Cataloger at Georgetown University Libraries, working with a collection of over 900 music manuscripts and letters.
 From 2013 to 2017, Jayme was the Curatorial Research Fellow in Musical Instruments at the Museum of Fine Arts in Boston, Massachusetts.
 From 2009 to 2011, Jayme worked at the Musical Instrument Museum in Phoenix, AZ as a curatorial assistant.

 Jayme is currently a Graduate Research Assistant (GRA) at the Center for Mason Legacies.
 During the 2021-2022 academic year, she worked as a GRA at the Roy Rosenzweig Center for History and New Media, working on the digital history project Hearing the Americas, which aims to contextualize the transnational roots of early recorded music in the Americas.

-Jayme is an elected board member of the American Musical Instrument Society (AMIS), where she serves as the editor of the ethnomusicology section of their blog, Of Note.
+Jayme is an elected board member of the American Musical Instrument Society (AMIS).
 As a member of the Society for Ethnomusicology, she founded and co-chairs the Organology Special Interest Group, and serves as the official AMIS liaison to SEM.
 She is also a member of the International Council Of Museums.